Please note the law offices of O’Connor, Acciani & Levy are no longer accepting Reglan injury claims.

 - Two patients with epilepsy who were already taking carbamazepine suffered epileptic seizures more intense than usual within 12 to 36 hours of starting Reglan

 Thousands of patients who have suffered side effects while taking Reglan have filed Reglan lawsuits to pursue compensation for damages.
-Our defective drug lawyers may be able to help you pursue a lawsuit over TD or other Reglan-induced side effects.
+Our experienced drug attorneys in Cincinnati may be able to help you pursue a lawsuit over TD or other Reglan-induced side effects.

 Manufacturers of brand name and generic Reglan have faced thousands of product liability lawsuits over the dangers of this medication.